Liu Yifei: 2014–present: International collaborations and television comeback

-In March 2021, Liu cut ties with clothing brand Adidas over its support for the Better Cotton Initiative - a group funded by the United States government via USAID - after the trade body pulled out of Xinjiang, China citing concerns of forced labour involving Uighur Muslims.
-The move was echoed by other Chinese celebrities as part of a broader campaign by the Chinese Government to pressure Western brands and consumers into continuing their purchase of cotton produced in the region.
+In 2022, she won the Best Actress Award at the 13th Macau International Television Festival for her role as Zhao Paner in the costume drama "Meng Hua Lu"(梦华录).

-Music career
+Music

 Liu signed with Sony Music Entertainment Japan in 2005.
 She released her first Japanese single "Mayonaka no Door" with Sony Music on July 19, 2006.
-Her debut album Liu Yifei was released the next month in various parts of Asia such as mainland China, Hong Kong and throughout Southeast Asia, featuring a diverse music repertoire including rap and soft rock.
+Her debut album Liu was released the next month in various parts of Asia such as mainland China, Hong Kong and throughout Southeast Asia, featuring a diverse music repertoire including rap and soft rock.
 In the same year, Liu also released her Japanese album in which the single, "Mayonaka no Door" was chosen to be an ending theme for the anime series Demashita!
 Powerpuff Girls Z by TV Tokyo.

 In 2020, she performed the Mandarin and English version of the song "Reflection" for the live-action Mulan.

+Politics

+In August 2019, Liu reshared an image posted by Chinese newspaper People's Daily, an official newspaper of the Central Committee of the Chinese Communist Party, during the during the 2019–2020 Hong Kong protests.
+The image quoted Fu Guohao, a Global Times journalist who had been searched, tied up, and beaten by protestors at the Hong Kong International Airport.
+His statement during the attack, "I support the Hong Kong police; you can beat me now" had become a viral expression of pro-establishment support.
+The image Liu reshared included Fu's quote and the phrase "What a shame for Hong Kong".
+This sparked international controversy, with Liu being accused of supporting police brutality.
+Following this, the hashtag #BoycottMulan started trending supporting a boycott of the movie.
+In response to the controversy, Liu was not present at the 2019 D23 Expo, which gave fans an exclusive sneak peek of Mulan.
+When asked about the controversy in February 2020, Liu stated: "I think it's just a very sensitive situation."